Zhuluo County

 Zhuluo County (諸羅縣 (Zhūluó Xiàn, Chu-lo Hsien, Chu-lô-koān)) was a political division in Taiwan from 1684 to 1787, during Qing Dynasty rule of the island.
-Initially encompassing the underdeveloped northern two-thirds of Taiwan, the county shrank in size as the population and economy of the north and central western plains grew and new counties were created out of the developed areas; the Zhuluo county was eventually limited to a under-developed area in south-western Taiwan.
-In 1787 the county underwent further restructuring and was renamed Chiayi County.
+Initially encompassing the underdeveloped northern two-thirds of Taiwan, the county shrank in size as the population and economy of the northern and central western plains grew and new counties were created out of the developed areas; the Zhuluo county was eventually reduced to an under-developed area in south-western Taiwan.
+In 1787, the county underwent further restructuring and was renamed Chiayi County.

 Name

 The city now known as Chiayi originally took its name from the aboriginal tribe who lived there: the Tirosen.
 The former Chinese placename was Tsu-lo-san (諸羅山 (Zhūluóshān, Chu-lô-san)), a representation of the original Formosan-language name.
 This town (in reality a village of perhaps one or two thousand people) gave its name to the surrounding area, dropping the -shan to leave Zhuluo as the name for the county as a whole.
 In some English-language texts the spellings Chu-lo or Choolo are used.